 While waiting in line, get all your belongings out that you will need: ID, boarding pass, liquids, laptop, etc. Take off your shoes and jacket, and empty your pockets.
 You mostly always have time in the line, so be prepared!

-It is very irritating to other passengers when we have to wait for you to get ready for the security belt, when you’ve known this was coming for 10 minutes in line.
+It is very irritating to other passengers when we have to wait for you to get ready for the security belt when you’ve known this was coming for 10 minutes in line.

 If you have liquids, place them at the top of your carry on bag, for easy access so you will not have to dig through your entire bag to get them out.
-You can always rearrange afterwards!
+You can always rearrange afterward!

 This is the liquids bag I use, and it is great for holding ALL my liquids, with no spills!